 You've heard scary retirement stories before -- tales of woe and angst from would-be retirees who fell short of the goal line.
-You've heard all about how not to plan for your golden years: how to spend more than you save, how to ineffectively draw up your retirement goals.
+You've heard all about how not to plan for your golden years: spending more than you save, ineffectively drawing up your retirement goals.

 But how can you retire well instead?
 Four simple steps will help get you there.

 Step 1: Invest along the way.

 Planning financially for retirement is a simple yet daunting task, and the plethora of investment vehicles and potential holdings only make it more so.
 But you don't have to be scared by all of these options.
 In fact, if you don't have time to follow individual companies on a regular basis, you're better off taking the easy way out and sidling up to some funds instead.